tgroshon/criticalgamemastery.com/src/content/posts/july-homebrew-magnetism-part-1.md

 ### Same Polarity

 If two creatures or objects with the same polarity share a magnetic field, all movement towards the center of a field requires 2 feet of movement to move 1 foot in addition to having disadvantage with all melee attack rolls against a magnetized creature or object of the same polarity.
+This disadvantage replaces any advantage gained from the target being Magnetized.

 If a creature has a polarity level of 3 or higher, any creature of the same polarity that ends their turn within its field must succeed on a Strength saving throw or be pushed 10 feet away from them, or half as much on a successful one.